bgruening/docker-galaxy-stable/README.md

 In ***act_qmaster*** is something like this.

 ```
-YOURGRIDENGINEMASTERHOST
+YOUR_GRIDENGINE_MASTER_HOST
 ```

-Your Grid Engine need to accept job submit from container.
+Your Grid Engine needs to accept job submissions from inside the container.

-If Grid Engine accept job submit from docker host, an easiest way is to use following docker option
+If Grid Engine accepts job submission from the Docker host, the easiest way to forward all necessary ports is to use the --net Docker options in the following way:

 ```
 --net=host